 *Recipe was updated on 11/6/23 to include an additional cup of cabbage, tablespoon of soy sauce, teaspoon of rice vinegar, and ¼ teaspoon of salt.

-Egg roll in a bowl can be refrigerated for up to 3 to 5 days.
+• Storage.
+Store refrigerated for 3-4 days.
 I would not recommend freezing this recipe.
-Excess water will accumulate after thawing and make the cabbage mushy.
+Excess water will accumulate after thawing, which will cause the cabbage to become mushy.
 Warm up leftovers in a skillet over medium-low heat for the best taste and texture.
 You can also warm it up in the microwave, but it will be soggier.

 Nutrition